nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/installations/mac-installs.md

 1. Save and exit VS Code
 1. Back in the terminal, load the changes to the file: `source ~/.zshrc`

+### Update xcode
+1. In your terminal, run `xcode-select --install`
+2. if you get the following error `xcode-select: error: command line tools are already installed, use "Software Update" to install updates` then run tese commands.
+    -  `sudo rm -rf /Library/Developer/CommandLineTools` This will delete your old version of xcode
+    -  `xcode-select --install` This will reinstall xcode at an updated version

 ### Download Python

 1. In the same terminal window, download the version of Python: `pyenv install 3.9.10`
 2. After the download finishes, set that version of Python to the global version: `pyenv global 3.9.10`
 3. Now your computer’s Python version should be 3.9.10.
-Check it with `python3 --version`. **If something other than 3.9.10 comes back, reach out to an instructor now.**
+Check it with `python --version`. **If something other than 3.9.10 comes back, reach out to an instructor now.**

 ### Install Pipenv